kugesh-Rajasekaran/query-json/README.md

 - do npm install
 - run npm start for predefined predefined json files and test cases
 - else use generate-files.js in utils folder to generate new json files (create appropriate folder)
+> [note]
-> note - provide appropriate json files folder location in main.js (in folderLoc)
+> (1) provide appropriate json files folder location in main.js (in folderLoc) (2) To use generate-files.js to generate json files create a folder json-files-large in folder root
+> clarifications - output will be sorted in ascending order.
 >
->      -  to use generate-files.js to generate json files create a folder json-files-large in folder root
-> clarifications - output will be sorted in ascending order
+>       Source code would be in legacy way for capturing performance benefits (like using for loop over map and forEach)